Berms without Calibration: Introduction

-The main result of the present paper is similar in nature to the classical reduction of an European swaption valuation to the product of the swap annuity and a vanilla option price.
-We show how the numeraire change from the zero coupon bond to the annuity simplifies valuations of Bermudan swaptions by replacing unobservable mean reversion parameters with swap rates correlations.
-The later can be easily estimated from the historical data, or directly implied from midcurve swaptions or CMS spreads markets.
+The main result of the present paper is similar in nature to the classical reduction of a European swaption valuation to the product of the swap annuity and a vanilla option price.
+We show how the numeraire change from the zero coupon bond to the annuity simplifies valuations of Bermudan swaptions by replacing mean reversion parameters with swap rate correlations.
+The latter can be easily estimated from historical data, or directly implied from midcurve swaption or CMS spread markets.

-The model developed in the present paper can be used to improve risk management of Bermudans as in addition to vanilla swaptions it allows inclusion of the simplest IR correlation products in to the hedging portfolio.
+The model developed in the present paper can be used to improve risk management of Bermudans, as in addition to vanilla swaptions, it allows inclusion of the simplest IR correlation products into the hedging portfolio.
 Another advantage of the approach is that it does not require any preliminary product specific calibration.
 We also provide a toy model under the assumption of deterministic ratios of annuities and perfect correlations of the forward swap rates.
 In this setting we show how to value a Bermudan swaption as a zero floor on the maximum of correlated Gaussian variables using techniques presented in~\cite{SZ}.

 The paper has the following structure.
-In Section 1 we introduce the notations to be used throughout the paper, explain the pricing mechanism for midcurve swaptions and formulate the modelling assumption on annuity ratios.
-In Section 2 we introduce a modification to the swaption contract - swaptions with relative strikes, and provide its valuation formula.
-In Section 3 we present explicit valuation formulas for Canary swaptions under the assumption of deterministic ratios of annuities.
-In Section 4 we discuss an extension of the Canary swaption pricing approach to the case of a generic Bermudan swaption.
-We provide a general valuation mechanism and give two practical specialisations - one suitable for the moment matching valuation and another for Hagan lattice valuation.
+In Section 1, we introduce the notations to be used throughout the paper, explain the pricing mechanism for midcurve swaptions and formulate the modelling assumption on annuity ratios.
+In Section 2, we introduce a modification to the swaption contract - swaptions with relative strikes, and provide its valuation formula.
+In Section 3, we present explicit valuation formulas for Canary swaptions under the assumption of deterministic ratios of annuities.
+In Section 4, we discuss an extension of the Canary swaption pricing approach to the case of a generic Bermudan swaption.
+We provide a general valuation mechanism and give two practical specialisations - one suitable for the moment matching valuation, and another for Hagan lattice valuation.
 We discuss how stochastic annuity ratios can be handled in Section 5.
 We summarise our findings in Conclusion.